theengs/app/docs/prerequisites/devices.md

 ---
 # Devices supported

-Here is the list of supported devices by the app, more details in the Compatible section of the top nav bar.
+Here is the list of supported devices by the app, more details in the Compatible Devices section of the top nav bar.

 |Model_Id|Mobile App|
 |-|-|